shri1984/study-images/phylogenetics_050523_DM.md

 **1)** To learn the principle of phylogenetic tree construction

+**2)** Steps in building a basic phylogenetic tree

-**2)** Constructing a phylogenetic tree in R
+**3)** Constructing a phylogenetic tree in R

 # 1. Principle of tree construction

 We will do a fun exercise before we do a real phylogenetic tree construction.
 Can you place these new organisms in order?
 And give your rationale for your placement of that organism in this tree.

 ![](https://raw.githubusercontent.com/shri1984/study-images/main/Picture1.jpg?token=GHSAT0AAAAAACCFFFMC5RONLSSBPRYSKJBGZCUWWBQ)

 ### Building a phylogenetic tree using some anatomical characters

 Table below contains charatcters to make our tree. + indicates presence and 0 represents absence.
 This data taken from Principles of biology by Robert Bear (table from khan academy) with some modifications.

 ![](https://raw.githubusercontent.com/shri1984/study-images/main/Screen%20Shot%202023-05-03%20at%2012.23.01.png?token=GHSAT0AAAAAACCFFFMDFNA5P5PWHFBIYVHCZCUWUQQ)